topanitanw/nesC-Sublime-Syntax-Highlighter/README.md

 # nesC.tmbundle #

 This bundle is [nesC](http://nescc.sourceforge.net/) syntax highlighter which is used for developing [TinyOS](http://www.tinyos.net/) applications.
-It works with [TextMate](http://macromates.com/) and [Sublime Text 2](http://www.sublimetext.com/2).
+It works with [TextMate](http://macromates.com/), [Sublime Text 2](http://www.sublimetext.com/2) and [Sublime Text 3](http://www.sublimetext.com/3).

-It is based on <https://github.com/colagrosso/nesC-Syntax-Highlighting>
+It is based on <https://github.com/cdwilson/nesC.tmbundle> which is turn was based on <https://github.com/colagrosso/nesC-Syntax-Highlighting>.

 ## TextMate Install ##